-A data-driven organization needs to establish workflows that take inspection information and share it with people, organizations, and systems that need it to make better decisions.
+A data-driven organization needs to establish workflow automations that take inspection information and share it with people, organizations, and systems that need it to make better decisions.

 Suppose your company provides outsourced sanitization services.
 Your business workflow might start with a team sanitizing a building.
 Once they’ve done the work, they check the right boxes or collect other relevant data to prove that they’ve done a high-quality job.